Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

-Acne is one of the most common dermatologic skin conditions facing teenagers and adults today.
 According to the American Academy of Dermatology, acne vulgaris is the most common skin condition in the United States, affecting nearly 50 million individuals annually from early adolescence through adulthood.
 Although pimples and breakouts are common, getting the right acne treatment isn’t always so straightforward.
-With an abundance of over-the-counter topical treatments and skincare products, from benzoyl peroxide spot treatments to salicylic acid cleansers and retinoid creams, it can be a challenge to select just the right treatment options for one’s specific type of acne.
-An experienced dermatologist, such as Dr. Green in NYC, can customize your acne treatment plan to help you manage your breakouts and prevent and treat acne scars.
+With an abundance of over-the-counter topical treatments, skin care products, oral medications, and in-office treatments, it can be a challenge to select just the right treatment options for one’s specific type of acne.
+An experienced board-certified dermatologist, such as Dr. Green in NYC, can customize your acne treatment plan to help you manage your breakouts and prevent and treat acne scars.

-There are a number of factors that cause acne, whether it be a mild breakout of blackheads and whiteheads or persistent severe acne, including genetics, hormone changes, skincare regimens, environmental factors, diet, stress, and sleep patterns.
+There are a number of factors that cause acne, including genetics, hormone changes, skincare regimens, environmental factors, diet, stress, and sleep patterns.
 To treat acne, Dr. Green starts by collecting a thorough medical and family history and physically evaluating your skin condition.
-Once it’s been assessed which underlying factors are contributing to the breakouts, the types of acne present, and the patient’s skin type and age, Dr. Green will recommend the acne treatments best suited to their particular needs.
+Once the underlying factors have been assessed, Dr. Green will recommend the acne treatments best suited to the patient’s skin type, age, and type of acne present.
 Often, the best acne treatment is a unique combination of acne medications like isotretinoin, spironolactone, or oral antibiotics, specially formulated skincare products, in-office treatment options like chemical peels or laser treatments, and topical prescription medications like clindamycin, erythromycin, or retinoids.
 Consulting an experienced board-certified dermatologist, such as Dr. Green in NYC, is the best first step regarding customized acne treatment.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience treating some of the most discerning men and women from around the world, including acne scar and acne treatment.
+Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience treating some of the most discerning men and women from around the world, including acne and acne scar treatment.
+For her dedication to her patients and expertise, she is consistently voted as one of New York’s best dermatologists by Super Doctors, Castle Connolly, and New York Magazine.
 Dr. Green takes pride in the relationships that she builds with her patients, taking the time required to understand the specific skin concerns of every individual to artfully customize their treatment approach in a way that centers the particular needs and goals of each patient.
-She developed a line of specially formulated skincare products, MGSKINLABS Inc., that includes advanced acne products designed for individuals with acne-prone skin.
-For her dedication to her patients and expertise, she is consistently voted as one of New York’s best dermatologists by Super Doctors, Castle Connolly, and New York Magazine.
+She developed a line of specially formulated skincare products, MGSKINLABs Inc., that includes advanced acne products designed for individuals with acne-prone skin.
 When you work with Dr. Green to resolve your acne and reduce your acne scars, she will recommend a combination of the best skincare, acne medications, and in-office treatments to provide you with ideal results and a clear complexion that lasts.

 What causes acne?

 Although anyone can potentially be affected by acne, some factors increase the likelihood of having a breakout.
 Acne is considered to have a genetic component, usually running in families.
 Patients can simply be more prone to experiencing acne breakouts as a result of the way their skin naturally produces and secretes sebum.
 Hormone changes, such as those during puberty, pregnancy, and around one’s menstrual cycle, can also cause breakouts.
-Androgens, in particular, have been linked to higher rates of acne breakout.
-Androgens are sex hormones, like testosterone, that have been shown to cause acne to develop in men and women alike by increasing sebum production in the sebaceous glands.
+In particular, androgens, or male sex hormones like testosterone, have been linked to higher rates of acne breakouts as they increase sebum production in the sebaceous glands.
 Breakouts can also be caused by factors like stress, diets that are rich in sugar and fat, and poor sleeping or hygiene habits.

 MG 19 before after accutane acne 1 to 5months MGWatermark